After years of threats, a feud ends with a Black mom dead and her white neighbor arrested

 "There was a lot of aggressiveness from both of them, back and forth," the sheriff said Lorincz told investigators.
 "Whether it be banging on the doors, banging on the walls and threats being made.
 And then at that moment is when Ms. Owens was shot through the door."

-“I'm absolutely heartbroken,” Angela Ferrell-Zabala, executive director of Moms Demand Action for Gun Sense in America, told The Associated Press.
-She described the fatal shooting as “so senseless.”
+"I'm absolutely heartbroken," said Angela Ferrell-Zabala, executive director of Moms Demand Action for Gun Sense in America.
+She described the killing as "so senseless."

 "We've seen this again and again across this country," she said, adding that "it's really because of lax gun laws and a culture of shoot first."